 Why he wears No. 99

 Judge wears No. 99, a number first given to him at spring training in 2016.
 He said he would prefer to wear No. 44 (but it was retired by the Yankees to honor Reggie Jackson) or No. 35 (currently worn by pitcher Michael Pineda since 2014).
 “It’s grown on me a little bit,” Judge said of No. 99. “… My favorite always has been 35.”

 Attended Fresno State University

 Judge was recruited by Stanford, Notre Dame and UCLA to play tight end but opted to continue his baseball career in college at Fresno State University, where both his parents attended.
-He was even selected in the 31st round of the 2010 MLB Draft by the Oakland Athletics, but chose to play for the Bulldogs for three years.
-The Yankees selected him 32nd overall in the 2013 MLB Draft.
+He was even selected in the 31st round of the 2010 MLB Draft by the Oakland Athletics out of high school, but chose to play for the Bulldogs for three years instead.
+The Yankees selected him in the first round (32nd overall) in the 2013 MLB Draft.